Joseph P. Kennedy Sr.: Illness and death

 On December 19, 1961, at the age of 73, Kennedy suffered a stroke.
-He survived but was left paralyzed on his right side.
-Thereafter, he suffered from aphasia, which severely affected his ability to speak.
+He survived, but was left paralyzed on his right side.
+Thereafter, Kennedy suffered from aphasia, which severely affected his ability to speak.
 He remained mentally alert, regained certain functions with therapy, and began walking with a cane.
-His speech also showed some improvement.
-Kennedy began to experience excessive muscular weakness, which eventually required him to use a wheelchair.
+Kennedy's speech also showed some improvement.
+He began to experience excessive muscular weakness, which eventually required him to use a wheelchair.
 In 1964, Kennedy was taken to The Institutes for the Achievement of Human Potential in Philadelphia, a medical and rehabilitative center for those who have experienced brain injury.

-Kennedy's son Robert was assassinated on June 5, 1968, while running for president.
+Kennedy's son Robert was shot on June 5, 1968 while running for president.
+He died the following morning at age 42.
 In the aftermath of Robert's death, Kennedy made his last public appearance when he, his wife, and son Ted made a filmed message to the country.
-He died at home in Hyannis Port the following year on November 18, 1969.
-He had outlived four of his children.
-He was buried at Holyhood Cemetery in Brookline, Massachusetts.
-Kennedy's widow Rose was buried next to him following her death in 1995, as was their daughter Rosemary in 2005.
+Kennedy died at home in Hyannis Port the following year on November 18, 1969, two days before what would have been Robert's 44th birthday; he was 81 years old.
+Kennedy had outlived four of his children.
+He is buried at Holyhood Cemetery in Brookline, Massachusetts.
+Kennedy's widow, Rose, is buried next to him following her death in 1995 at age 104, as is his daughter Rosemary after her death in 2005.